 2 out of 3 instructors mentioned large class sizes negatively impact their role as an instructor.

-THE CHALLENGE
+THE PROBLEM

 How can we streamline access to students' challenges and increase instructors' visibility of struggling students?